IceLuna/Eagle/docs/source/latest_release.rst

 1. **Billboards**.
 Now there's a new `Billboard` Component that allows you to render a texture that always faces the camera.
 It doesn't affect lighting and doesn't depend on it.
    The editor uses it for lights to show you where they're.
 You can press `G` to toggle the visibility of Editor-only billboards.
 Also, Editor-only billboards are not being rendered during a simulation.

 2. **Grid**.
 Now editor scenes have grid that should help with the development.
 Each cell is a 1x1 m.
-You can control its scale in `Renderer Settings` tab.
+You can control grid's scale in `Renderer Settings` tab.
 Press `G` to toggle its visibility.
 Also, it's not rendered during a simulation.

 3. **Instanced mesh rendering**.
 Now the same meshes are rendered much more efficiently.

 4. **Lights visualization**.
 Now point/spot lights have radius parameters that can be used to limit them.
-You can visualize point/spot lights radiuses by toggling a corresponding flag in their components.
+You can visualize point/spot lights radii by toggling a corresponding flag in their components.
 As for directional light, you can visualize its direction.

 5. **Line width**.
 Added `Line Width` as an option.
 By changing it, you can tweak the width of rendered lines.

 6. **Reworked SpriteComponent atlas workflow**.
-Now it uses material, but additionally there're some parameters that allow you to sample a sprite within an atlas.
+Now it uses a full material.

 7. **Image2D component**.
 It's the same as `Text2D` but for rendering textures.
 Note that it's rendered under `Text2D`.

 8. **Object picking settings**.
 Added two settings for object picking: ``Enable/Disable object picking`` and ``Enable/Disable 2D object picking``.
    You can disable it when it is not needed to improve performance and reduce memory usage.
 If 2D object picking is disabled, 2D objects will be ignored.
-This value is ignored, if ``Object Picking`` is disabled.
+Disabling ``Object Picking`` also disables ``2D Object Picking``.
+   Note that these settings do not affect the editor.

 C# Debugging
 ------------